Skip to content

 npm run build # populate dist/ first

-build-dxt.mjs uses the official packer when available and otherwise falls back to a system zip.
-The packer was renamed from @anthropic-ai/dxt (CLI dxt, format .dxt) to @anthropic-ai/mcpb (CLI mcpb, format .mcpb); the script prefers npx @anthropic-ai/mcpb pack and falls back to the legacy @anthropic-ai/dxt, then zip.
-(The legacy dxt CLI predates manifest spec 0.3 and rejects the manifest_version key, so install @anthropic-ai/mcpb to use the official packer.)
+build-mcpb.mjs uses the official packer when available and otherwise falls back to a system zip.
+The upstream packer was renamed from @anthropic-ai/dxt to @anthropic-ai/mcpb; the script prefers npx @anthropic-ai/mcpb pack and falls back to the legacy @anthropic-ai/dxt, then zip.
+(The legacy packer predates manifest spec 0.3 and rejects the manifest_version key, so install @anthropic-ai/mcpb to use the official packer.)
 It writes tdmcp.mcpb to the repo root and prints install instructions.

 Install